olivia3395/academic-homepage/about.md

 Before beginning my Ph.D., I was fortunate to engage in several interdisciplinary research projects spanning **urban science**, **deep generative modeling**, **theoretical machine learning**, and **remote sensing for climate resilience**.
 These formative experiences not only sharpened my quantitative skills but also nurtured a strong intuition for connecting theory to real-world challenges.

 - **Tsinghua University** — *Spatial Urban Growth Modeling* Collaborated with urban planners and geospatial scientists to develop predictive models of land-use change in rapidly urbanizing regions.
-I built spatial econometric models (SAR, SLM) and deep spatiotemporal networks (Conv-LSTM) that incorporated both satellite-derived maps and demographic indicators.
+I built spatial econometric models and deep spatiotemporal networks that incorporated both satellite-derived maps and demographic indicators.
 The resulting system offered quantitative insights into the evolution of built-up land, supporting long-term planning decisions for public infrastructure, transit development, and ecological conservation.

 - **Tsinghua University** — *Generative AI for Urban Design*
   As part of a project exploring AI-human collaboration in design workflows, I created a Conditional GAN architecture to generate plausible urban block layouts conditioned on zoning constraints.
 The project uniquely fused design thinking with machine learning, introducing a refinement loop where human architects could adjust or override generative outputs.

-- **Peking University** — *Advancing Normalizing Flows* At the interface of theory and application, I investigated how to enhance the expressiveness of **Normalizing Flow models** through new invertible transformations.
-I derived theoretical guarantees for approximation quality and invertibility under high-dimensional settings, and applied the framework to synthetic benchmarks and simulation data from physics and biology.
+- **Peking University** — *Advancing Normalizing Flows* At the interface of theory and application, I investigated how to enhance the expressiveness of Normalizing Flow models through new invertible transformations.
+I derived theoretical guarantees for approximation quality and invertibility under high-dimensional settings, and applied the framework to synthetic benchmarks and simulation data.

-- **Chinese Academy of Sciences (CAS)** — *Multi-Modal Fusion for Disaster Forecasting* Working at the Institute of Remote Sensing and Digital Earth, I led the development of a multi-modal flood prediction system that fused **satellite imagery**, **sensor networks**, and **topological river maps**.
-I designed deep learning pipelines using U-Net, CNN-LSTM, and GNNs to capture spatiotemporal patterns of precipitation and water levels, validated against historical flood events in Southeast Asia.
+- **Chinese Academy of Sciences (CAS)** — *Multi-Modal Fusion for Disaster Forecasting* Working at the Institute of Remote Sensing and Digital Earth, I led the development of a multi-modal flood prediction system that fused satellite imagery, sensor networks, and topological river maps.
+I designed deep learning pipelines using U-Net, CNN-LSTM, and GNNs to capture spatiotemporal patterns of precipitation and water levels, validated against historical flood events in China.
 The results contributed to national early-warning platforms, helping policymakers assess risk and allocate emergency resources more effectively.